 I am an Associate professor in the Spanish and Applied Linguistics programs.
 I hold a PhD (2003) in Hispanic Linguistics from the University of Toronto.
 My areas of expertise are sociolinguistics and second language acquisition.

 My general area of research is in multilingualism.
 In particular, I am interested in language ideologies and identities among speakers of minority and indigenous languages.
-I have been working with indigenous language speakers in Mexico since 2003, examining the many complex factors that influence language sustainability.
-I am part of an ongoing SSHRC-funded project on the Totonacan languages of Mexico (led by David Beck), where my role is to carry out ethnographic research on the ideologies underlying the use and loss of these languages.
+I have been working with indigenous language speakers in Mexico since 2003, examining the many complex factors that influence language use.
+I am part of an ongoing SSHRC-funded project on the Totonacan languages of Mexico (led by David Beck), where my role is to carry out ethnographic research on the ideologies underlying the use of these Mesoamerican languages.
 I am also part of a SSHRC-funded initiative (led by Martin Guardado and Jorge Lemus) looking at language revitalization in El Salvador.
-Additionally, I am a member of an interdisciplinary research team at the University of Alberta (with Martin Guardado, Evangelia Daskalaki, and Rika Tsushima) studying the acquisition and the maintenance of heritage languages in Alberta.
+Additionally, I am a member of an interdisciplinary research team at the University of Alberta (with Martin Guardado, Evangelia Daskalaki, and Rika Tsushima) studying the acquisition and use of heritage languages in Alberta.

 I teach a variety of senior-level undergraduate courses in Spanish language and linguistics, as well as graduate-level courses in applied linguistics.
 I have supervised a number of MA and PhD students on different topics in second language acquisition and sociolinguistics.
 I have also supervised several undergraduate honours students as well as several winners of the Faculty of Arts Undergraduate Researcher Award.
 In 2017, I was a visiting professor in the Masters program in Indoamerican Linguistics at the Centre for Research and Advanced Studies in Social Anthropology (CIESAS) in Mexico City.